web4now/web4now.github.io/index.md

 ## Our Motto: Build Better, Now.

-Web4Now 's educational focus is immediate and empowering:
+Web4Now's educational focus is immediate and empowering:

-- Create, don 't wait for the future
+- Create, don't wait for the future
-- Build, don 't just follow frameworks
+- Build, don't just follow frameworks
-- Master, don 't merely memorize
+- Master, don't merely memorize

-You don 't have to wait, remain stuck, or defer progress the only time to build better is now.
+You don't have to wait, remain stuck, or defer progress the only time to build better is now.

 ### Learn.
 Build.
 Empower.